Skip to Content

 Florida is one of a handful of states with a "no-fault" auto insurance system.
 This means that after a car accident, your own Personal Injury Protection (PIP) insurance typically covers a portion of your medical expenses and lost wages, regardless of who was at fault for the crash.

-• Limited Coverage: PIP coverage is usually limited (e.g., $10,000) and often only covers 80% of medical bills and 60% of lost wages.
+• Limited Coverage: PIP coverage is usually limited (for example, $10,000) and often only covers 80% of medical bills and 60% of lost wages.
 For serious injuries, this amount is quickly exhausted.

 • "Serious Injury Threshold": To step outside the no-fault system and pursue a claim against the at-fault driver for non-economic damages (like pain and suffering) and medical expenses exceeding PIP limits, your injuries must meet Florida's "serious injury threshold."
 This threshold typically includes significant and permanent injury, permanent scarring or disfigurement, or death.